Cambium Networks (NASDAQ:CMBM) Updates Q4 2022 Earnings Guidance

-Cambium Networks (NASDAQ:CMBM – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Thursday morning.
+Cambium Networks (NASDAQ:CMBM – Get Rating) updated its fourth quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.23-$0.27 for the period, compared to the consensus earnings per share estimate of $0.28.
 The company issued revenue guidance of $80.00 million-$84.00 million, compared to the consensus revenue estimate of $82.86 million.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Connors Investor Services Inc. purchased a new stake in Cambium Networks during the 1st quarter worth about $2,843,000.
-Northern Trust Corp lifted its holdings in Cambium Networks by 1.5% during the 2nd quarter.
-Northern Trust Corp now owns 102,256 shares of the company’s stock worth $1,499,000 after purchasing an additional 1,539 shares in the last quarter.
-JPMorgan Chase & Co. raised its holdings in shares of Cambium Networks by 29.1% in the 2nd quarter.
-JPMorgan Chase & Co. now owns 93,419 shares of the company’s stock valued at $1,369,000 after acquiring an additional 21,062 shares in the last quarter.
-BNP Paribas Arbitrage SA raised its holdings in shares of Cambium Networks by 568.9% in the 1st quarter.
-BNP Paribas Arbitrage SA now owns 33,600 shares of the company’s stock valued at $794,000 after acquiring an additional 28,577 shares in the last quarter.
-Finally, Worth Venture Partners LLC raised its holdings in shares of Cambium Networks by 116.3% in the 1st quarter.
-Worth Venture Partners LLC now owns 33,540 shares of the company’s stock valued at $793,000 after acquiring an additional 18,035 shares in the last quarter.
+Hedge funds have recently made changes to their positions in the stock.
+Connors Investor Services Inc. purchased a new position in shares of Cambium Networks during the 1st quarter worth approximately $2,843,000.
+Northern Trust Corp boosted its position in shares of Cambium Networks by 1.5% during the 2nd quarter.
+Northern Trust Corp now owns 102,256 shares of the company’s stock worth $1,499,000 after purchasing an additional 1,539 shares during the period.
+JPMorgan Chase & Co. boosted its position in shares of Cambium Networks by 29.1% during the 2nd quarter.
+JPMorgan Chase & Co. now owns 93,419 shares of the company’s stock worth $1,369,000 after purchasing an additional 21,062 shares during the period.
+BNP Paribas Arbitrage SA boosted its position in shares of Cambium Networks by 568.9% during the 1st quarter.
+BNP Paribas Arbitrage SA now owns 33,600 shares of the company’s stock worth $794,000 after purchasing an additional 28,577 shares during the period.
+Finally, Worth Venture Partners LLC boosted its position in shares of Cambium Networks by 116.3% during the 1st quarter.
+Worth Venture Partners LLC now owns 33,540 shares of the company’s stock worth $793,000 after purchasing an additional 18,035 shares during the period.
 Hedge funds and other institutional investors own 90.68% of the company’s stock.

 Cambium Networks Company Profile